danielmalmros/gulp-beast-boilerplate/README.md

-Frontend Gulp Boilerplate
+Beast Gulp Boilerplate
 ==========================

-Personalized Frontend workflow based on Harvest.
+Personalized boilerplate based on Harvest...
 This boilerplate contains a starting structure for writing ECMAScript 6 applications.

 You'll need to have Gulp installed.
 If you already have Gulp installed, you can skip the following line.